ASIC and Royal Commission exposes direct life insurance deficiencies

 As a result of their investigations into direct life insurance both ASIC and the Royal Commission have questioned whether outbound telephone sales calls should be banned and the sale of accidental death cover restricted.
 They also have called on direct insurers to examine their sales processes.

-Please note: The “direct” to the public policies mentioned above should not be confused with the retail policies from the same insurers compared on the Insurance Watch website – these policies can only be purchased through licensed insurance brokers and are fully underwritten at the time of application.
+Please note: The “direct” to the public policies mentioned above should not be confused with the retail policies from the same insurers compared on the Insurance Watch website – these policies can only be purchased through licensed life insurance brokers and are fully underwritten at the time of application.